 Job Creation

-If a matching job object is not found, then a new job will be created.
+If a matching job object is not found, then a new job is created.
 A job object requires an employer, so Job: Employer must be mapped and have a value for a new job object to be created.

 Opportunities use multiple matching criteria to match an existing object on the record.
 The criteria are evaluated in the following order, and once a match is found, no other matches are attempted: